ccrysisa/ccrysisa.github.io/content/posts/c-specification/ch6.md

 ### 6.5.3 Unary operators

-{{< admonition info >}}
+{{< admonition >}}
-C99 [6.2.5] **Types**
+C99 [6.2.5] ***Types***

-- There are three real floating types, designated as `float`, `double`, and `long double`.
+- There are three *real floating types*, designated as `float`, `double`, and `long double`.

-- The real floating and complex types are collectively called the floating types.
+- The real floating and complex types are collectively called the *floating types*.

-- The integer and real floating types are collectively called real types.
+- The integer and real floating types are collectively called *real types*.

-- Integer and floating types are collectively called arithmetic types.
+- Integer and floating types are collectively called *arithmetic types*.

-- A function type describes a function with specified return type.
+- A *function type* describes a function with specified return type.
 A function type is characterized by its return type and the number and types of its parameters.
 A function type is said to be derived from its return type, and if its return type is T, the function type is sometimes called ''function returning T''.
+The construction of a function type from a return type is called ‘‘function type derivation’’.

-- Arithmetic types and pointer types are collectively called scalar types.
+- Arithmetic types and pointer types are collectively called *scalar types*.

-C99 [6.3.2.1] **Lvalues, arrays, and function designators**
+C99 [6.3.2.1] ***Lvalues, arrays, and function designators***

-- A function designator is an expression that has function type.
-Except when it is the operand of the sizeof operator or the unary & operator,afunction designator with type ‘‘function returning type’’ is converted to an expression that has type ‘‘pointer to function returning type’’.
+- A *function designator* is an expression that has function type.
+Except when it is the operand of the `sizeof` operator or the unary `&` operator, a function designator with type ‘‘function returning type’’ is converted to an expression that has type ‘‘pointer to function returning type’’.
 {{< /admonition >}}